The Cottons Medical CentreMeadow LaneRaundsNorthants, NN9 6UATel: 01933 623327

-Your hospital letters and other documents are available to view on Patient Access.
+Most of your hospital letters and other documents are available to view on Patient Access.
 You will be able to keep better track on your healthcare by reading your letters.
-The other benefit of this depth of access is that you will no longer need to contact the practice to ask if letters have been received has you will be able to check yourself.
+The other benefit of this depth of access is that you will no longer need to contact the practice to ask if letters have been received as you will be able to check yourself.

 You will also have access to the telephone numbers and email addresses to hospital departments and hospital staff who are responsible for your secondary health care.